akoshodi/gsuite/README.md

 **_Warning: under active development, use at your own risk.
 A version will be tagged when ready for testing._**

+**_UPDATE: This package development has been paused, I would love to continue to build this package, but no longer have a GSuite account and using a personal account was to pricey.
+I may pick this back up if I can get either a work sponsored GSuite account, or some form of GSuite Dev credits.**

 ## Installation

 You can install the package via composer: